meilisearch/documentation/faq/faq.md

 }
 ```

-This kind of **successful response** indicates that the operation has been taken into account, but may not have been executed yet.<br>
+This kind of **successful response** indicates that the operation has been taken into account, but may not have been executed yet.

 ::: tip
-You can check the status of the operation using the `updateId` via the [get update status route](/references/updates.md#get-an-update-status).<br>
+You can check the status of the operation using the `updateId` via the [get update status route](/references/updates.md#get-an-update-status).
-In addition, MeiliSearch delivers a global route to [track all your update status](/references/updates.md#get-all-update-status).<br>
+In addition, MeiliSearch delivers a global route to [track all your update status](/references/updates.md#get-all-update-status).
 **This way, you will be informed if your action was processed or not, and <u>why</u>**.
 :::